quantonganh/blog/posts/2020/09/integration-test-golang.md

 title: How to perform integration testing in Go?
 date: 2020-09-29
 description:
+categories:
+    - DevOps
+    - Backend
 tags:
     - golang
     - drone
     - integration-test
 ---
 Integration testing can be triggered by using Drone [downstream](http://plugins.drone.io/drone-plugins/drone-downstream/) plugin: